 Further information about the environmental and social characteristics promoted by this Fund, as well as the considered principal adverse impacts on sustainability factors is available in the annex to this Sales Prospectus.

-The Fund may not invest in contingent convertibles.
+The fund may invest up to 10% in contingent convertibles.

 The Fund intends to use securities financing transactions under the conditions and to the extent further described in the general section of the Sales Prospectus.